 Don’t be fooled though, this industry is anything and everything but boring.
 Jobs can range from sport medicines, to medical device sales, and home healthcare, but in the end you are pitching new and exciting technologies and medicines to professionals.

 At the beginning of your career, most reps will view this as a time to learn – not to make the highest income.
 That is because this sector is heavily based on networking and word of mouth.
 You’ve got to be able to have the patience and persistence to earn other sales professionals’ trust.
 Once you get a few years under your belt, you’ll be on the go making money and fostering relationships on your regular routes.

 The bottom line is that this position has a high reward if you are willing to put in the time to study, network, and make sure that you continue your education.
 As mentioned before, every sector is constantly evolving but in the pharmaceutical world you’ve got to be ahead of a game that for some people looks like it’s written in a whole other language – and sometimes it is.

 What should you look for in medical sales companies?
 Make sure that the products they are selling – and in turn you will be selling – are solid, reputable, and something that you truly believe in promoting.
 Don’t worry, with the diversity in medicines and tech these days, you are sure to find something to fall in love with.

-Another big factor is that your company works continuously to improve and better their products.
+Another big factor is that your company works continuously to improve and better their products and services.

-Finally, you will want to work with a company that makes sure it’s team in connected.
-You’ll be spending a lot of time on the road and with your co-workers, so make sure that you company encourages and provides opportunity to network and build healthy co-worker relationships.
-Teamwork makes the medical sales dreamwork.
+Finally, you will want to work at a place that makes sure its team is connected.
+You’ll be spending a lot of time on the road and with your co-workers, so make sure that whoever you work for encourages and provides opportunity to network and build healthy co-worker relationships.
+Teamwork makes the medical sales dream work.